Paper, Scissors, Gravity

 Go build something stupid

-Build a physics engine.
-Build a compiler.
-Build the thing you've been telling yourself is too hard, too academic, too far outside your wheelhouse.
-The worst that happens is you learn something.
-The best that happens is you ship it.
+Build a physics engine, or a compiler, or the thing you've been telling yourself is too hard, too academic, too far outside your wheelhouse.
+The worst that happens is you learn something, and the best that happens is you ship it.

 Yes, you'll land in the Dunning-Kruger valley.
-I'm in it right now.
-I built a general relativity simulator and I still can't derive the Schwarzschild metric by hand.
+I'm in it right now - I built a general relativity simulator and I still can't derive the Schwarzschild metric by hand.
 But Dunning-Kruger is only a trap if you stop there.
-If you keep building, keep testing, keep reading the code Claude writes and asking why, you climb out.
-You come out the other side knowing things you never would have learned from a textbook, because you learned them by making something real.
+If you keep building, keep testing, keep reading the code Claude writes and asking why, you climb out, and you come out the other side knowing things you never would have learned from a textbook, because you learned them by making something real.

-The tools are here.
-The only limit is what you're willing to attempt.
+The tools are here, and the only limit is what you're willing to attempt.
 Type something audacious into a prompt and press enter.

 Try it